Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Global Optimality of Ground Truth and Uniqueness of Global Solutions

-In this section, we derive conditions under which the ground truth $\bar{A}$ is a global minimizer to the optimization problem in \eqref{eqn:obj}.
-By the system dynamics, the optimization problem is equivalent to
+In this section, we derive conditions under which the ground truth $\bar{A}$ is a global minimizer to the optimization problem \eqnref{eqn:obj}.
+Given the system dynamics, this optimization problem can be reformulated as